EdgeQL

 const result = await query.run(client);

-by prepending the property name with a period: .release_year
+by prepending the property name with a period: .release_year.
+This is known

 as leading dot notation.